 By choosing the right materials—such as moisture-resistant drywall and joint compound—and following the proper steps, you can achieve a professional-quality result in your bathroom.
 While this project is entirely doable for the average DIY enthusiast, hiring a professional is always an option if you want to ensure a flawless finish.

 Remember, taking your time and paying attention to detail is key to success.
-So, when asking, “How long does it take to drywall a bathroom?” the answer lies in planning, preparation, and the time you allocate to each stage of the process.
+So, when asking, “How long does it take to drywall a bathroom?”
+The answer lies in planning, preparation, and the time you allocate to each stage of the process.
 Good luck with your project!